Leave a Message

 Takeaway:

-In RMV, experience often outweighs size in buyer decisions.
+In RMV, daily experience outweighs size in buyer decisions.

 Q: Do lifestyle buyers care about price at all?